Logo-stateuniv

 Student Financial Aid Details

-University of Alaska Anchorage 1285th for the average student loan amount.
+Ranks 4995th for the average student loan amount.

 There are several publications that students may enjoy, including, The Alaska Quarterly, a campus literary magazine; Accolades, a magazine for alumni and friends of the university; Understory, a magazine run by the graduate students in the Creative Writing and Literary Arts; True North, a yearly magazine produced by the Department of Journalism and Public Communication, and Northern Light, a student newspaper.

-Several student organizations and groups may interest student.
+Several student organizations and groups may interest students.
 There are two sororities (Alpha Sigma Alpha and Sigma Sigma Sigma) and one fraternity (Sigma Alpha Epsilon).
 Taking part in student clubs and groups helps students gain the true college experience.
 A few of the groups include Accounting Club, Campus Christian Movement, Cardinal Newman Club, Bike Club, Culinary Arts Club, Construction Management Club, Hip Hop Club, and Historical Outreach Program.

 Student Enrollment Demographics